×

 The talks cooled after the two could not come to an agreement on price, the Journal said, citing people familiar with the matter.
 The newspaper said it was possible talks could restart or another suitor for Revolution could emerge.

-Reuters could not immediately verify the report.
-Merck and Revolution Medicines did not immediately respond to Reuters requests for comment outside regular business hours.
+Merck did not immediately respond to Reuters requests for comment outside regular business hours.
+Revolution Medicines declined to comment.

 The Financial Times reported this month that Merck was in talks to buy Revolution Medicines in a deal valued at $28 billion to $32 billion.